The Embalmer (1965 film)

 The Embalmer (Il mostro di Venezia) is a 1965 Italian giallo film directed by Dino Tavella, and starring Gino Marturano, Alcide Gazzotto, and Alba Brotto.

 Dino Tavella had a very short career in the Italian film industry, writing and directing only two films, The Embalmer and Una Sporca Guerra (A Dirty War).

 Plot

 A serial killer dressed in scuba gear and a wet suit is on the loose in the canals of Venice.
-The skull-faced murderer kills women by drowning them in the canals and taking their bodies back to his underwater lair (a submerged monastery) where he embalms them to preserve their beauty.
-The lunatic keeps their perfectly preserved bodies in a row of glass display cases in his lair.
-A handsome young reporter is assigned to cover a group of visiting college girls on a class trip to Venice and when one of them disappears, he becomes involved in trying to find her.
-He falls in love with one of the girls, not realizing that the Embalmer has her marked as his next victim.
-The reporter manages to enter the killer's underwater cave (a submerged monastery) and chases the killer up onto the streets of Venice.
-The police shoot the lunatic dead as he is strangling the hero in a maniacal grip.
+The skull-faced murderer kills women by drowning them in the canals and taking their bodies back to his underwater lair where he embalms them to preserve their beauty.
+A handsome young reporter is assigned to cover a group of visiting college girls on a class trip to Venice.
+When one of them disappears, he becomes involved in trying to find her.
+He proceeds to fall in love with one of the girls, not realizing that the Embalmer has her marked as his next victim.